Quantum clocks are more precise than classical ones: Modelling clocks

 \subsection{Quantum Clocks}

 The modelling of clocks that we use here follows the operational approach introduced in~\cite{RaLiRe15} with some adjustments.
+We now explain this setup in detail.

-A $d$-dimensional quantum clock consists of a (generally open) quantum system~$C$ whose evolution is assumed to be time-independent.\footnote{Since any realistic clock is subject to noise, i.e., environmental perturbations that may vary over time, this assumption is not usually met perfectly.
-But since our aim is to explore information-theoretic constraints on a clock's accuracy, we work here under the assumption that the clock is shielded from time-dependent perturbations.
-In fact, perturbations with a known time-dependence would need to be counted as an additional resource from which the clock could extract time information.} The transition of a clock's state $\rho_{C,t}$ at some time $t$ to its state $\rho_{C, t+\Delta}$ at a later time $t + \Delta$ can hence most generally be described by a trace-preserving completely positive map
+A $d$-dimensional quantum clock consists of a (generally open) quantum system~$C$ which we call the \emph{clockwork}.
+The transition of a clockwork's state $\rho_{C,t}$ at some time $t$ to its state $\rho_{C, t+\Delta}$ at a later time $t + \Delta$ can hence most generally be described by a trace-preserving completely positive map

 which depends on~$\Delta \in \rr_{\geq 0}$ but not on $t \in \rr$.
 Note that these maps form a family parameterised by $\Delta \in \rr_{\geq 0}$.
 For the particular choice $\Delta = 0$ it is the identity map,